-Table 2 also shows that non-tax factors are strongly correlated with the choice to incorporate: firms with sufficient capital to incorporate or with employees, and owners with higher previous average income, are all much more likely to incorporate.
-The share of corporations furthermore differs between sectors, and owners of CHCs are more likely to be male; married; in their 40-60s; and more often have college degrees, than their non-corporate counterparts.66
+Table 2 also shows that non-tax factors are strongly correlated with the choice to incorporate: firms with more capital or with employees, and owners with higher previous average income are all much more likely to incorporate.
+The share of corporations differs between sectors, and owners of CHCs are more likely to be male; married; in their 40-50s; and more often have college degrees, than their non-corporate counterparts.

-65 The full set of coefficients is shown in Table A.2 in the Appendix.
+60 The full set of coefficients is shown in Table A.3 in the Appendix.